jiesutd/YEDDA/README.md

 Intelligent recommendation:
 * Intelligent recommendation is enabled or disabled by the button `RMOn` and `RMOff`, respectively.
 * If recommendation model is enabled, system will recommend entities based on the annotated text.
-Recommendation span is formatted as  `[$the text span＃Location\*]`in green color.
+Recommendation span is formatted as  `[$the text span＃Location*]`in green color.

 The annotated results will be stored synchronously.
 Annotated file is located at the same directory with origin file with the name of ***"origin name + .ann"***

-How to use as an administrator ?
+Use as an administrator ?
 ====
 YEDDA provides a simple interface for administartor to evaluate and analyze annotation quality among multiple annotators.
 After collected multiple annotated `*.ann` files from multiple annotators (annotated on same plain text), YEDDA can give two toolkits to monitor the annotation quality: multi-annotator analysis and pairwise annotators comparison.
 * Start the interface: run `python YEDDA_Admin.py`